Understanding Estimating Activity Duration in Project Management

-Estimating activity duration can be for a project phase or product phase and it is somehow iterative in nature.
+Estimating activity duration can be for a project phase or product phase and is iterative in nature.
 It can be changed as work progresses and as new activities identified in your project.
-Initially, you can estimate your project based on the network diagram (sequencing the activities) and further it can be modified based on the changes done in the project while execution and controlling and monitoring process.
+Initially, you can estimate your project based on the network diagram (sequencing the activities).
+It can be further modified based on the changes done in the project during the execution, controlling and monitoring process.

-PMI recommends few project management tools, methodologies, best practices for estimating the duration.
+The PMI® recommends few project management tools, methodologies, best practices for estimating the duration.
 They are as follows:

-This is a very important methodology to get the entire duration estimation.
-Based on the information of the past project of similar nature, you can derive an idea of entire duration estimation.
-Is not it easy?
-You can get this information from the Project Management Office; you can use this template for your current project.
-It is not so accurate in nature.
-But at the same time it is less costly and less time consuming as well.
-You can frequently use the same when you have no sufficient time and you have to take a decision at the earliest.
-Analogous estimating can be of a part of project as well, it is not like you have to estimate the entire project.
-It can be of a single phase of the project, if the requirement /nature of the phase are very similar to the previous processed project.
+Analogous estimating the activity duration is not so accurate in nature; however, it is less costly and less time consuming than other methods.
+You can frequently use this method when you don’t have sufficient time to do a proper estimate, and you have a deadline.
+Analogous estimating can be of a part of project as well, since you don’t have to estimate the entire project.
+You can estimate activity duration for a single phase of the project, if the requirement /nature of the phase are very similar to the previous processed project.

 TE = (O + 4M + P) ÷ 6

 Here, TE is expected time, and O, M, P are Optimistic, Most Likely, and Pessimistic duration respectively.
 In this way, you can understand the importance of PERT in estimating the duration for your project.

 This is also known as Rule of Thumb.
 You can roughly guess that entire design phase can take 45% of your entire project time and so on…this is a very useful technique in case of known phases where you can put an imaginary figure based on the experience.